Durgasriniharika/Durgasriniharika/README.md

 😄 Pronouns: she/her

-⚡ Fun fact: I can code while enjoying pleasant music at the same time!
+⚡ Fun fact: I can code while enjoying pleasant music—it's my ideal combination!😊

 <!---
 Durgasriniharika/Durgasriniharika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.